 Conventional commits is a lightweight convention to make the commit messages more descriptive and the Git history more explicit.
 In addition, it makes it easier to automate certain aspects of the software releases (e.g., generating a changelog file for free).
 The convention can be automatically verified in every commit with the help of tools like commitlint and, once the standard is put into place, you can take advantage of tools that rely on it (e.g. standard version, a utility for versioning using semver and CHANGELOG generation).
 Here are some example commit messages:

 And that's the end of it!
-Four simple concepts that will help you making your tests more readable (and can even qualify them as public documentation), spotting non tested lines in your code, preventing from commiting/pushing unfinished code and making your Git history more descriptive.
+Four simple concepts that will help you making your tests more readable (and can even qualify them as public documentation), spotting non tested lines in your code, preventing from committing/pushing unfinished code and making your Git history more descriptive.
 Give them a try and don't wait to add any combination of them to your projects 💪 See you in the next post!